 on a user or group basis.
 For example, let us suppose that an admin has

-To take advantage of this granted capability as a user,
+To take advantage of this new capability, the user

 If the admin decides that it is no longer necessary to allow the user

-pinger to open raw sockets within Singularity containers, they can revoke
+to open raw sockets within Singularity containers, they can revoke the

 Of course appropriate caution should be exercised when using this keyword.